cdklabs/cdk-pipelines-github/API.md

 Name|Description
 ----|-----------
+[AwsOidc](#cdk-pipelines-github-awsoidc)|Creates or references a Github OIDC provider and accompanying role that trusts the provider.
 [GitHubWorkflow](#cdk-pipelines-github-githubworkflow)|CDK Pipelines for GitHub workflows.
-[GithubOidc](#cdk-pipelines-github-githuboidc)|Create or references a Github OIDC provider and accompanying role that trusts the provider.

 **Structs**